-Furthermore, as extended RSF preserves state-like interpretation of reduced states, and maintains Hilbert space structure for them, one can exploit scalar product of those Hilbert spaces for geometric-like considerations of bosonic states as e.g. in \cite{Geo}.
+Let us also note that since the extended reduced state of the field preserves a state-like interpretation of reduced states and maintains a Hilbert space structure for them, one can exploit scalar product of these Hilbert spaces for geometric-like considerations of bosonic states as, e.g., in \cite{Geo}.
 This allows for considerations of proximity of states in terms of reduced states and therefore for their classification in terms of mesoscopic properties.

 As we found that for both single-photon entangled state and bright squeezed vacuum the entanglement is robust against thermal damping in low temperatures, an interesting open question arises.
 Is this property universal to photon number entanglement?